dwilliams-github/flyer-macos/README.md

   [[https://github.com/dwilliams-github/flyer|GitHub]]

-Ironically, that old version, which ran under classic MacOS, was much simplier with only five source files, even though it has basically the same functionality.
+Ironically, that old version, which ran under classic MacOS, was much simplier with only five source files, even though it has basically the same game play.